Prepare Your AD Environment

 cscript <Windows Configuration Script filename with extension> or cscript <Windows Configuration Script filename with extension> --username <sAMAccountName for custom user>

-Important: The script displays your current configuration, then offers to auto-configure the domain controller.
+Important: The script displays your current configuration, and then offers to auto-configure the domain controller.
 If the auto-configure steps are successful, the script offers to registers the domain controller with Secure Access.
 Registration only occurs if you accept this offer.

 Repeat the steps to add your domain controllers in Secure Access.
 It is essential that each domain controller in each AD domain environment has the configuration script run on it in order for the service to work as expected, both for high availability and overall reliability.